arielhernandezcl/reverse-proxy-ssl-autoconfig-tool/README.md

 # Reverse Proxy SSL Auto-Configuration Tool

-This Python script automates the setup of an Nginx reverse proxy with automatic SSL certificate acquisition using Let's Encrypt Certbot.
+This Python script automates the setup of a reverse proxy (Nginx or Apache2) with automatic SSL certificate acquisition using Let's Encrypt Certbot.
 It simplifies the process of configuring HTTPS for applications running on local ports.

 ## Table of Contents
 - [Features](#features)